 Varicose veins refer to veins that become abnormally thick, enlarged, widened, bulging and twisted.
 They can appear swollen and visible through the skin.
-They most commonly appear on the legs or thighs, however they can affect any area of the body.
+Furthermore, they commonly appear on the legs or thighs, however they can affect any area of the body.

-What Are Some of The Known Causes of Varicose Veins?
+What Are The Most Common Causes of Varicose Veins?

 Some of the widely known causes of varicose veins are: